-In the event that the School is unable to admit all candidates who achieve the criteria for admission, a reserve list will be drawn up.
+In the event that the School is unable to admit all candidates who achieve the criteria for admissions a reserve list will be drawn up.

 If we have to refuse a place at our school a qualified child is automatically put on the reserve list, unless a higher preference school has offered a place.
 This list is in the order of the oversubscription criteria, as required by the school admissions code.
-This means that names can move down the list if someone moves into the area or makes a late application and is placed higher under the oversubscription criteria.
-The governors must not take account of the time that a student has been on the list.
+This means that names can move down the list if someone moves into the area or makes a late application and is higher placed under the oversubscription criteria.
+The governors must not take account of the time you have been on the list.

 For the intake year the list is kept by the Schools Admission Team until the end of August.
-After this the school keeps the reserve list until the last day of the summer term in the same academic year.
+After this the school admissions code requires that schools keep the reserve list until the end of the summer term in the same academic year.